sjanhunen/dokimazo/papers/in-his-name-purpose.md

 > Mat 4:19 NASB - And He said to them, "Follow Me, and I will make you fishers of men."

-> Mat 19:28 NASB - And Jesus said to them, "Truly I say to you, that you who have followed Me, in the regeneration when the > Son of Man will sit on His glorious throne, you also shall sit upon twelve thrones, judging the twelve tribes of Israel.

 Just as Jesus received authority from the Father, He gave authority to His disciples to be witnesses for Him